eclipse-tractusx/tractusx-edc/docs/development/mock-edc.md

 requires all the configuration and a complex runtime environment to work, which may be a high barrier of entry.

-For this reason, and to developers who primarily interact with the Management API of a connector, the Tractus-X EDC project provides a testing framework with an even smaller footprint called the "Mock-EDC".
+For this reason, and to developers who primarily interact with the Management API of a connector, the Tractus-X EDC project provides a testing framework with an even smaller footprint called the "Mock-Connector".
 It is a Docker image, that contains just the Management API plus an instrumentation interface to enable developers to use this in their unit/component testing and in continuous integration.

 We call this "contract-based testing", as it defines the specified behaviour of an application (here: the connector).
-The Mock-EDC's Management API is guaranteed to behave exactly the same, in fact, it even runs the same code as a "real" EDC.
+The Mock-Connector's Management API is guaranteed to behave exactly the same, in fact, it even runs the same code as a "real" EDC.

 ## 1. The contract